 Many would be most excited for an extended, 90-Day booking window.
 This would give you a clear advantage over all other guests, making it much easier to get on the most difficult-to-book rides and experiences.

 The big question is how much will a paid FastPass+ system in Walt Disney World cost?

 Again this is going to depend on how many different packages they make and how many options are available for each one.
 I could see the bottom tier being a charge for individual attractions only.
-Maybe something like a single $20 charge per guest, per attraction.
+It would likely be in the same price range as Disneyland Paris, somewhere around $10-$20 per guest, per attraction.

 I think you could get a whole lot of guests to pay that or more to not have to wake up early and go through the virtual queue and boarding groups for Rise of the Resistance.